 • Feline leukaemia virus

-Who can vaccinate my kitten?
+Who will vaccinate my kitten?

 When you get your kitten, one of the first things you should do is register them with a local vet who will be able to carry out the vaccinations your kitten needs.

-How much are kitten vaccinations?
+How much does it cost for kitten vaccinations?

 Prices can vary and will depend on which vaccinations your kitten receives.
 We have health care plan plans for kittens.
 This means you can spread the cost of preventative vet treatments such as regular health checks, annual vaccinations and flea and worm treatments.